Epson Scan 2 — Will It Work With My Scanner?

 Nope, not even with their top-of-the-line V800 series flatbed models!
 It’s almost hard to believe.

 Epson support specifically stated in their correspondence with me:

 For now, all photo scanners for Windows will continue to use [the original] Epson Scan, except for the FastFoto series.Epson Support

-I think it's a fair assumption the current state of incompatibility is based on financial rationing.
-Likely they are performing a “triage system” of servicing where they are choosing to only spend the money to re-write their applications and drivers for the scanner models and operating systems that require the updates first.
-Which means someday, maybe, well hopefully, there will then be enough finances to achieve parity of support for Epson Scan 2 across their entire line of scanners.
+Before this temporary availability of a Windows 10 driver download for Windows 10, I originally thought that Epson’s reasoning for not releasing a Windows version was purely financial.
+Likely they were performing a “triage system” of services where they are choosing to only spend the money to re-write their applications and drivers for the scanner models and operating systems that require the updates first.

 But, I certainly understand this defense (or at least an explanation) is likely going to be of little comfort in the short term for all the Microsoft Windows users out there — especially those who own one of their top-of-the-line V800 series flatbed scanners — who are left feeling unappreciated because they aren’t able to run the “latest and greatest” version of Epson’s own scanning software.